Expl0dingCat/Ame/README.md

 Ame is a fully integrated, multi-modal, open-source virtual assistant built to enhance your digital experience.
 She leverages the power of a custom fine-tuned* 13 billion parameter LLaMA model to provide personalized and intuitive interaction.

 ## Disclaimer ⚠️
 Ame is in an incomplete state and is being developed by me and only me, expect progress to be slow, refer to the **[progress](#progress-v1)** section of the readme for more information.
+The client and server are unable to communicate the audio files, this has not been implemented yet, audio generation is functional.

 ## Overview 📖
 - **[Key features 🚀](#key-features-)**